cjemorton/cmorton_blog/_posts/2020-03-12-torrent-manager-building-a-useful-perl-module-coding-the-module.md

 - [ruTorrent][novik-rutorrent] is the web frontend for rtorrent.

-To get my perl scripts talking to rTorrent/ruTorrent XML-RPC communication is needed.
+To get my Perl scripts talking to rTorrent/ruTorrent XML-RPC communication is needed.
 To accomplished this the Perl module [XML::RPC][xml-rpc] is used.
 It provides simple "Pure Perl" methods for XML::RPC communication.

-Assuming perl and cpan are setup.
+Assuming Perl and cpan are setup.
 {% highlight bash %}
 sudo cpan install XML::RPC Data::Dumper
 {% endhighlight %}